-Solitary Watch is a web-based project aimed at bringing the widespread use of solitary confinement out of the shadows and into the light of the public square.
+Solitary Watch is a nonprofit national watchdog group that investigates, documents, and disseminates information on the widespread use of solitary confinement in U.S. prisons and jails.
 Our mission is to provide the public—as well as practicing attorneys, legal scholars, law enforcement and corrections officers, policymakers, educators, advocates, people in prison and their families—with the first centralized source of unfolding news, original reporting, firsthand accounts, and background research on solitary confinement in the United States.
-(Scroll down for a detailed project description.)
+Our hope is that such information will catalyze discussion, debate, and change on a vital domestic human rights issue.
+(Scroll down for a detailed description.)

-Jean Casella and James Ridgeway, Co-Directors and Co-Editors
+Jean Casella and James Ridgeway, Co-Directors and Editors

 Lois Ahrens, Director, The Real Cost of Prisons Project